day8/re-frame-10x/README.md

 `re-frame-10x` lets you instrument, and then inspect, the inner workings of a running `re-frame` application.
 It presents as a programmer's dashboard, delivering curated insight and illumination.

-Correct your false assumptions faster.
+It helps you find false assumptions faster.

 ## Show Me